Background pattern

 Rare: may affect up to 1 in 1,000 people

-• Severe allergic reaction causing swelling of the face, tongue, and throat that may cause severe difficulty breathing.
+• Severe allergic reaction that causes swelling of the face, tongue, and throat, which can cause great difficulty in breathing.

-• Severe disease with severe peeling and inflammation of the skin; blisters on the skin, mouth, genitals, and eyes, and fever.
-Skin rash with pink-red spots, especially on the palms of the hands or soles of the feet that may form blisters.
+• Severe skin disease with severe scaling and inflammation of the skin; blisters on the skin, mouth, genitals, and eyes, and fever.
+Rash with pink-red spots, especially on the palms of the hands or soles of the feet, which can form blisters.

-• Muscle weakness, pain on palpation, pain, urine discoloration, or brownish-red color, and especially if you have discomfort or high fever, it may be due to abnormal muscle rupture (rhabdomyolysis).
-Abnormal muscle rupture does not always disappear, even after stopping atorvastatin, and may be fatal and cause kidney problems.
+• Muscle weakness, pain on palpation, pain, rupture, or brownish discoloration of the urine, and especially if you also have discomfort or have a high fever, may be due to abnormal muscle breakdown (rhabdomyolysis).
+Abnormal muscle breakdown does not always disappear, even after stopping atorvastatin, and can be fatal and cause kidney problems.

 Very rare: may affect up to 1 in 10,000 people

-• If you experience unexpected or unusual bleeding or bruising, this may suggest liver problems.
+• If you experience bleeding or bruising problems, this may suggest a liver problem.
 You should consult your doctor as soon as possible.

 • Lupus-like syndrome (including rash, joint disorders, and effects on blood cells).